kimg45/privacyguides.org/docs/os/macos-overview.md

 The [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime) is an extra form of protection for apps that prevents certain classes of exploits.
 It improves the security of apps against exploitation by disabling certain features like JIT.

-You can check if an app uses the Hardened Runtime using the command
+You can check if an app uses the Hardened Runtime using this command:

 ``` zsh
 codesign --display --verbose /path/to/bundle.app